 The recognition procedures that follow were established by the university to ensure that all student organizations can, on an equitable basis, obtain those rights and privileges that are normally associated with formal recognition.

-Students interested in forming a new student organization should contact the Office of Student Life, ASC 213 to discuss the type of organization desired and the procedures that must be followed.
+Students interested in forming a new student organization should contact the Office of Student Involvement and Leadership Development, ASC 212 to discuss the type of organization desired and the procedures that must be followed.

 A student organization seeking university recognition must be composed of undergraduate students currently registered at the university.

 A university organization seeking university recognition may be composed of undergraduate and graduate students currently registered at the university, teaching faculty, administrators, and staff members.

 A student group interested in organizing and applying for recognition may be granted a 30-day permit to use campus facilities for the purpose of completing required procedures and for recruiting interested members.
 It will not be allowed to sponsor speakers, programs, or events; sponsor fund-raising activities; or use the name of the University until it has been formally recognized.

 A. Proposals may be picked up and submitted to the Office of Student Involvement,

 3. A statement explaining the potential benefits of the proposed organization to the university and members of

 the student body.